Simplification Strategies for the Qutrit ZX-Calculus: Simplifying Qubit ZX-Diagrams

-Here we give a quick introduction to the qubit ZX-calculus.
-The qubit ZX-calculus is a diagrammatic language for quantum mechanics generated by \emph{spiders}.
-The spider legs, or \emph{wires}, represent vector spaces of dimension $d=2$.
+Qubit ZX-diagrams are generated by \emph{spiders}, whose \emph{legs} or \emph{wires} carry vector spaces of dimension $d=2$.
 Diagrams are read bottom-to-top; bottom open wires (not connected to anything) are \emph{input wires} and top ones are \emph{outputs}.
 Diagrams with only outputs are called \emph{states} and those with only inputs are called \emph{effects}.
-A \emph{closed} diagram is one with no input nor output wires and it represents a scalar.
+A \emph{closed} diagram is one with no inputs nor outputs and represents a scalar.